Guide for authors

 Although a graphical abstract is optional, its use is encouraged as it draws more attention to the online article.
 The graphical abstract should summarize the contents of the article in a concise, pictorial form designed to capture the attention of a wide readership.
 Graphical abstracts should be submitted as a separate file in the online submission system.
 Image size: Please provide an image with a minimum of 531 × 1328 pixels (h × w) or proportionally more.
 The image should be readable at a size of 5 × 13 cm using a regular screen resolution of 96 dpi.
 Preferred file types: TIFF, EPS, PDF or MS Office files.
 You can view Example Graphical Abstracts on our information site.

 Immediately after the abstract, provide a maximum of 6 keywords, using British spelling and avoiding general and plural terms and multiple concepts (avoid, for example, 'and', 'of').
 Be sparing with abbreviations: only abbreviations firmly established in the field may be eligible.
+To maximise discoverability, use terms and words that are not already in the manuscript's title and abstract as keywords.
+Consider the terms that potential readers may use to search for work on this topic that do not already appear in the title and abstract.
+Include synonyms and related terms to cover different variations of how readers might search for your topic.
+Specific keywords target niche audiences, while broad keywords increase the chances of your article reaching a wider audience.
 These keywords will be used for indexing purposes.

 Define abbreviations that are not standard in this field in a footnote to be placed on the first page of the article.
 Such abbreviations that are unavoidable in the abstract must be defined at their first mention there, as well as in the footnote.
 Ensure consistency of abbreviations throughout the article.